-The Board of Education, its officers and employees, will not discriminate in its programs and activities on the basis of race, (including traits historically associated with race, such as hair texture and protective hairstyles like braids, locks and twists), color, national origin, creed, religion, marital status, sex, age, sexual orientation, disability or predisposing genetic characteristic.
+The Board of Education, its officers and employees, shall not discriminate in its programs and activities on the basis of race, color, national origin, creed, religion, marital status, sex, age, sexual orientation, disability or predisposing genetic characteristic.
 The district will provide notice of this policy in accordance with federal and state law and regulation.